Important Safety Information

 - blood dyscrasias as defined: leukopenia (WBC <1000 cells/mm3), thrombocytopenia (platelet count <50,000 cells/mm3), history of bleeding diathesis or coagulopathy, or hypercoagulable states

-- congenital bicuspid or unicuspid valve verified by echocardiography
+- congenital bicuspid or unicuspid valve

 - mixed aortic valve disease (aortic stenosis and aortic regurgitation with predominant aortic regurgitation [3-4+])